 Staff has received no public comment on the proposal.
+One member of the public has requested and received a copy of this staff report.

-The proposal was routed for review and comment to the Sacramento County Public Works Agency, Elk Grove Community Services District (CSD), Elk Grove Florin Resource Conservation District, Sacramento Municipal Utility District (SMUD), City of Sacramento, and Caltrans.
+The proposal was routed for review and comment to the Sacramento County Public Works Agency, Sacramento Municipal Utility District (SMUD), and Caltrans.